slawinski/slawinski-dev/blog/you-need-these-visual-studio-code-extensions.md

 - [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) - Launches a development server and opens up a port to check your work in the browser.
 Live-reload included!
 - [npm Intellisense](https://marketplace.visualstudio.com/items?itemName=christian-kohler.npm-intellisense) - Helps out typing in those npm packages.
 - [Path Intellisense](https://marketplace.visualstudio.com/items?itemName=christian-kohler.path-intellisense) - Similarly to the above but for files.
-- [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) - Do you use VS Code on more than one machine and have trouble syncing your IDE between them?
-This one is for you.
-It stores your configs, extensions, etc. in a gist and enables you to download them to any machine you're currently using.
 - [Turbo Console Log](https://marketplace.visualstudio.com/items?itemName=ChakrounAnas.turbo-console-loghttps://marketplace.visualstudio.com/items?itemName=ChakrounAnas.turbo-console-log) - No more `cosnole.log' typos!
 With this extension, your logs will be inserted instantly, flawlessly, and elaborately.

 ### Recommended
 - [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) - Helps with that pesky typos.
 Of course, a linter will make sure your code works, but this one just takes care of the orthography exclusively.
 You'll need to add some of the exotic words to your dictionary though.
 - [Night Owl](https://marketplace.visualstudio.com/items?itemName=sdras.night-owl) / [Cobalt2 Theme Official](https://marketplace.visualstudio.com/items?itemName=wesbos.theme-cobalt2) - VS Code basic color theme is okay I guess.
 But if you want to spice things up I recommend one of those themes.
 They're the best looking in my opinion.
 - [Image preview](https://marketplace.visualstudio.com/items?itemName=kisstkondoros.vscode-gutter-preview) - Gives you a nice inline thumbnail of and image the path to which you've just typed in.
-- [Kite Autocomplete for Python and JavaScript](https://marketplace.visualstudio.com/items?itemName=kiteco.kite) - This one's big.
-It requires additional stuff to be installed on your machine and uses MaChiNe LeARnInG to predict what you're about to type in.
+- [Tabnine Autocomplete AI](https://marketplace.visualstudio.com/items?itemName=TabNine.tabnine-vscode) - This one's big.
+It uses MaChiNe LeARnInG to predict what you're about to type in.
 In the end, it saves keystrokes.
 - [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme) - I don't know why but I just like to see nice colorful icons in that project tree.
 - [Polacode](https://marketplace.visualstudio.com/items?itemName=pnp.polacode) - makes a professional screenshot of your code.
 Looks great on twitter.
 - [Sort lines](https://marketplace.visualstudio.com/items?itemName=Tyriar.sort-lines) - It sorts your lines.
 Ascending, descending, case sensitive you name it.